judemille/rust-xplane/README.md

 ## License

 Licensed under the Mozilla Public License, version 2.0.
 Any code from commit `ba89d4234c5b4d7088a40b2bb8f537f72e1e2df3` and before is dual-licensed under the Apache License and the MIT License, at your choice.

+## Minimum Supported Rust Version
+This crate is only tested with the latest stable Rust version at the time of a given commit.
+Maybe it will work with earlier versions.
+Maybe it won't.
+No guarantees are made as to version compatibility before the current stable Rust compiler.

 ### Contribution